 What to do When Waking Up

 We have covered what to do BEFORE we get to sleep, but what about when you wake up?
 You will probably still be a little sleepier than usual and even groggy feeling since you didn’t get a full nights rest.
+This is one of the most important parts of knowing how to feel well rested with little sleep.

 Start with a warm shower and slowly move it to a cold shower for a couple minutes.
 The cold water will shock your body into becoming alert and this pushes you into the awakened state of mind.
 Some people can start with a cold shower, but I have to start warm and then move it slowly to cold.
 Whatever works best for you, but the ultimate goal is to get your body into that alerted state.